heinrich-ulbricht/spmt-plus/README.md

 ## How to use this script

+Make sure the prerequisites are in place and run the script.
+### Prerequisites

 - install the *SharePoint Migration Tool* first - it comes with PowerShell cmdlets you will use to migrate (sorry, no UI)
   - note: those cmdlets will be patched
 - download Harmony and extract the *0Harmony.dll* from the [zip file](https://github.com/pardeike/Harmony/releases/tag/v2.2.0.0) (I successfully used the net4.8 variant):
     - put 0Harmony.dll in the same folder as the script _or_ in the current directory; the script looks in both places

-- run the script
+### Run the script

 - the console should be free of red error messages and only contain green or white status messages
 - include this script into your migration script to patch SPMT before starting the migration with *Start-SPMTMigration*
 - the script can be safely run multiple times